Campusoft/knowledge_base/message_broker/kafka.md

 # ksqlDB

 ksqlDB is a database purpose-built to help developers create stream processing applications on top of Apache Kafka®.

+ksqlDB can be described as a real-time event-streaming database built on top of Apache Kafka and Kafka Streams.
+It combines powerful stream processing with a relational database model using SQL syntax.

 ksqlDB enables you to build event streaming applications leveraging your familiarity with relational databases.
 Three categories are foundational to building an application: collections, stream processing, and queries.